JanaldoChen/JanaldoChen.github.io/_posts/2018-12-12-Jason-Compiler.md

 # Jason Compiler

 ## Jason Language Defiition

-Jason(Just Another Simple Original Notion) 程序设计语言是类ALGOL语言.
+The Jason(Just Another Simple Original Notion) programming language is an ALGOL-derived limited-purpose, programming language specifically designed to illustrate the principles of compiler construction.

 ### The Lexical Elements